kamillionlabs/hateoflux-documentation/docs/spring-vs-hateoflux.md

     }
 }
 ```
 The assembler handles both the wrapping of resources and the addition of other links.
-The wrapping is done in the `ReactiveFlatHalWrapperAssembler` and does not need to be reimplemented.
+The wrapping is done in the `FlatHalWrapperAssembler` and does not need to be reimplemented.

 Similar to Spring, the controller stays unchanged by the types of links added.